Arctodus: Convergent evolution

-Both giant short-faced bears Arctodus simus and Arctotherium angustidens reached huge body sizes, in an example of convergent evolution.
-However, beyond gigantism, there are notable differences between the species.
+While both Arctodus and Arctotherium may have convergently evolved huge body sizes, their inverse evolutionary trends towards body size during the Pleistocene suggests different selective pressures between North American and South American ecosystems.
+Additionally, there are notable differences between the giant short-faced bears Arctodus simus and Arctotherium angustidens.
 Not only did Arctotherium angustidens reach a higher maximum weight (an exceptional specimen was calculated at ~1670 kg), A. angustidens was a much more robust animal, in contrast with the gracile Arctodus simus.
 Excluding the exceptional specimen, Arctotherium angustidens had been calculated to a weight range between 1200 kg and 412 kg, with the largest specimens of either species being said to be comparable to one another.
+Massive body size appears to be less frequent in A. simus than in A. angustidens.

 Arctodus simus has also been suggested to share ecomorphological convergences with other extinct bears (Arctotherium bonariense, Agriotherium africanum, and Huracan).
 Together with great size, these species converged on several adaptations, including a skull with a short broad rostrum, premasseteric fossa on the mandible, possible carnassial shears (P4 and m1), and long limbs (relative to body length).
+Additionally, an analysis of the elbow joint of an indeterminate Arctodus specimen and several Arctotherium species suggested a mutual preference for mixed habitats.
 However, while Agriotherium and Huracan have definitive adaptions for meat-heavy diets stemming from a running, predatory lifestyle, Arctodus simus lacks similar adaptations beyond proportionally longer limbs.